hashicorp/terraform-provider-aws/website/docs/d/redshift_subnet_group.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the cluster subnet group for which information is requested.
+* `name` - (Required) Name of the cluster subnet group for which information is requested.

 ## Attribute Reference